tldr-pages/tldr/pages/common/calibredb.md

 `calibredb add {{file1 file2 …}}`

-- Recursively add all e-books under a directory to the library:
+- [r]ecursively add all e-books under a directory to the library:

 `calibredb add -r {{path/to/directory}}`